Baby-Nups Aimed At Helping Parents Split Baby Duties Are Becoming More Popular

 Speaking to CBS2, marriage and family therapist Jane Greer, Ph.D., confirmed there is merit in the proactive approach setting up a baby-nup can offer to expectant parents.

-“Who’s going to be doing to be doing what, and how things are actually going to shape up is very often unknown.
+“Who’s going to be doing what, and how things are actually going to shape up is very often unknown.
 So having a conversation, having some clarity about it, can only be enlightening and helpful,” she explained.

 New parents signing 'Baby-Nup' agreements.https://t.co/ddi4QSeTET